andreyorst/fzf.kak/README.md

 - `-kak-cmd`: A Kakoune command that is applied to `fzf` resulting value, e.g.
   `edit -existing`, `change-directory`, e.t.c.
+- `-multiple-cmd`: A Kakoune command that is applied when multiple items selected to every item but the first one.
 - `-items-cmd`: A command that is used as a pipe to provide list of values to `fzf`.
 For example, if we want to pass list of all files recursively in current directory, we would use `-items-cmd %{find .}` which will be piped to